 Government Response

-Well, the Government seems to have a different stand on Marital Rape.
+The Government response to marital rape has been problematic.
 The Minister of State for Home Affairs Haribhai Parathibhai Chaudhary told the Parliament, in a written reply that there is no proposal to make it a criminal offence as the concept cannot be applied in the country where marriage is treated as a `sacrament or sacred'.
 “It is considered that the concept of marital rape, as understood internationally , cannot be suitably applied in the Indian context due to various factors, including level of education, illiteracy, poverty, myriad social customs and values, religious beliefs, mindset of the society to treat the marriage as a sacrament” as a response to a question by DMK's Kanimozhi who asked the home ministry whether the government will bring a bill to amend the Indian Penal Code to remove the exception of marital rape from the definition of rape; and whether UN Committee on Elimination of Discrimination Against Women had recommended to India to criminalize marital rape

-Women and Child Development Minister Maneka Gandhi’s inconsistent remarks has faced serious criticisms.
+Women and Child Development Minister Maneka Gandhi’s has faced criticism due to her inconsistent remarks.
 Her previous outrage on marital rape.
 “My opinion is that violence against women shouldn’t be limited to violence by strangers.
 Very often a marital rape is not always about a man’s need for sex; it is only about his need for power and subjugation.
-In such cases, it should be treated with seriousness,” she had said is contradictory to her recent claims regarding marital rape and domestic violence in India.
+In such cases, it should be treated with seriousness,” she had said is contradictory to her recent claims regarding marital rape and domestic violence.
+Her answer to a question in the Parliament on March 10 was as follows:

-ARE WE TO BLAME?
+"It is considered that the concept of marital rape, as understood internationally, cannot be suitably applied in the Indian context due to various factors like level of education/illiteracy, poverty, myriad social customs and values, religious beliefs, mindset of the society to treat the marriage as a sacrament etc.".

+?A STRATEGY TO CRIMINALIZE MARITAL RAPE

 (Source: UN Women)

 Sexual violence, including rape, falls within the larger ambit of domestic violence, but rape by husbands within marriages is a shadowy subject in India and exact numbers are hard to come by.
 Various studies suggest that the statistics provided by the NCRB, especially on crimes against women, are grossly underreported.
-Over 40% in 2005-06 and 30% in 2015-16 of married women in India have faced varied forms of domestic violence, and going by those numbers, not even 1% of married women facing domestic violence actually lodge complaints under Section 498A.
-In 2013, as per a UN Survey, a quarter of 10,000 men questioned in six Asia-Pacific countries, including India, admitted to having raped a female partner.
+“Over 40% in 2005-06 and 30% in 2015-16 of married women in India have faced varied forms of domestic violence, and going by those numbers, not even 1% of married women facing domestic violence actually lodge complaints under Section 498A.”
+In 2013, as per a recent UN Survey, “a quarter of 10,000 men questioned in six Asia-Pacific countries, including India, admitted to having raped a female partner”.
 The United Nations Population Fund and the ICRW found that 60% of men admitted to using violence—kicking, beating, slapping, choking, burning—to establish dominance.
-For Indian men, it was more about controlling women.